cybertec-postgresql/CYBERTEC-pg-operator/hugo_docs/content/en/backup/pvc.md

         repo1-retention-full-type: count
 ```

 This example creates backups based on a repo host with a daily full Backup at 2:30 am.
 In addition, pgBackRest is instructed to keep a maximum of 7 full Backups.
 The oldest one is always removed when a new Backup is created.
+You can increase the pvc-size all time if needed.
+Therefore you just need to update the `size` value to a higher amount of Gi.
+Please be aware that shrinking the volume is not possible.

-> **_HINT:_**  In addition, further configurations for pgBackRest can be defined in the global object.
-Information on possible configurations can be found in the [pgBackRest documentation](https://pgbackrest.org/configuration.html)
+{{< hint type=info >}} In addition, further configurations for pgBackRest can be defined in the global object.
+Information on possible configurations can be found in the [pgBackRest documentation](https://pgbackrest.org/configuration.html) {{< /hint >}}